LINGUOREN369/linguo_ren_web/README.md

 # Linguo Ren Portfolio

-A responsive single-page portfolio built with React to highlight Linguo Ren's interdisciplinary work across computer science, data science, and education.
-The site presents featured projects with tag-based filtering, provides quick access to contact links, and showcases a downloadable resume for prospective collaborators and employers.
+A responsive React portfolio highlighting Linguo Ren's interdisciplinary work across computer science, data science, and education.
+It features a filterable project gallery, a focused home hero, and an EdGrantAI intro page, all tuned for fast, accessible browsing on desktop and mobile (including iPhone).

 ## Live Site